qntm/held-karp/README.md

 Internally, Held–Karp works by computing a large table of intermediate results, then reading an optimal cycle out of the table.
 The principal limitation for our purposes is the size of the array we can allocate to store these results, which must have 2<sup>*n* - 1</sup>(*n* - 1) entries.

+### Memory usage

-The JavaScript implementation is highly optimised.
-It uses a `Float64Array` to store intermediate path lengths and a `Uint8Array` to store intermediate city IDs.
-The maximum number of elements of a [typed array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Typed_arrays) in JavaScript is 2<sup>32</sup> - 1 = 4,294,967,296, which means we're **capped at *n* = 28** (3,623,878,656 elements).
+The JavaScript implementation uses a `Float64Array` to store intermediate path lengths and a `Uint8Array` to store intermediate city IDs.
+The maximum number of elements of a [typed array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Typed_arrays) in JavaScript is 2<sup>32</sup> - 1 = 4,294,967,296, which means we're capped at ***n* = 28** (3,623,878,656 elements).
 At 8 bytes per element in the `Float64Array` and 1 byte per element in the `Uint8Array`, the two arrays consume 30.4GiB of memory, plus change.
-Running time obviously varies depending on how much memory Node.js has available, but seems to be in the 4.5–7 minute range in this case.
-For *n* = 24, running time is more like 15 seconds.

 WebAssembly has `f64`s but no `i8`s; the smallest numerical type it has is an `i32`.
 That means we're looking at 8 bytes per intermediate path length and 4 bytes per intermediate city ID.
-WebAssembly is also [capped at 4GiB](https://developer.mozilla.org/en-US/docs/WebAssembly/JavaScript_interface/Memory/Memory#:~:text=Wasm%20currently%20only%20allows%2032%2Dbit%20addressing), which in turn **caps us at *n* = 24** (192,937,984 elements per array, 2.2GiB of memory across the two arrays).
-The WebAssembly has been *somewhat* hand-optimised, but...
+WebAssembly is also [capped at 4GiB](https://developer.mozilla.org/en-US/docs/WebAssembly/JavaScript_interface/Memory/Memory#:~:text=Wasm%20currently%20only%20allows%2032%2Dbit%20addressing), which in turn caps us at ***n* = 24** (192,937,984 elements per array, 2.2GiB of memory across the two arrays).

+### Execution speed

+Both implementations have been highly optimised at this point, [using `wasm-opt`](https://github.com/WebAssembly/binaryen?tab=readme-ov-file#wasm-opt) in the case of the WebAssembly implementation.
+The JavaScript implementation seems to be around 20% faster than the WebAssembly implementation.
+For *n* = 24, we currently see results like:

 ```
-n = 24

-{
-  l: 3.5102663956036024,
-  cycle: [
-     0, 17, 11, 2,  6,  3, 12, 21,
-    19,  8, 13, 5, 18, 14,  1, 20,
-    23,  7,  9, 4, 22, 16, 15, 10,
-     0
-  ]
-}
-HK/JS: 15.071s
+HK/JS: 12.973s

-{
-  l: 3.5102663956036024,
-  cycle: [
-     0, 17, 11, 2,  6,  3, 12, 21,
-    19,  8, 13, 5, 18, 14,  1, 20,
-    23,  7,  9, 4, 22, 16, 15, 10,
-     0
-  ]
-}
-HK/WASM: 33.295s
+HK/WASM: 15.829s
 ```

-...it looks like it still falls quite a long way short of the JavaScript optimisations built into [Node.js](https://nodejs.org)/[V8](https://v8.dev/2)/[TurboFan](https://v8.dev/docs/turbofan).
-To be continued!</p>
+It's not clear whether it's possible to bring the WebAssembly to parity here as we do not have access to the full capabilities of native code which are available to [Node.js](https://nodejs.org)/[V8](https://v8.dev/2)/[TurboFan](https://v8.dev/docs/turbofan).